 Our long-term commitment is partly focusing on upskilling and training to equip female garment workers with critical skills required for managerial and sophisticated machine-operator roles.
 The program has three components: soft skill training, hard skill training and perception change.
 The ambition is to synchronize and integrate these three types of components to offer a holistic and unique skilling program.

 Shimmy Technologies is contributing with so called hard skill training.
 By developing video game-based skill trainings, they will help women garment workers enhance their skills to become multi-machine operators and digital design workers.

 CARE is focusing on giving soft skill training, referring to inclusive and gender responsive HR and management practices to support current and future needs of women’s career progression.
 Included in the soft skill training are also training on e-communication, digital skills, advanced problem-solving skills, planning and organizing skills.

 Thirdly, BBC Media Action aims to contribute with improved perceptions and reduced levels of bias among factory owners and executives.
 They will focus on increased self-confidence among female garments workers and more supportive attitudes within families and communities, together contributing to an increase in the proportion of women in supervisory and machine operator roles within the Bangladesh RMG sector.

 Pilot two – spurring impact though innovation

-During the spring 2021 H&M Foundation and BRAC will be arranging a global virtual conference which will bring together relevant stakeholders in the RMG sector to foster communication, collaboration and co-creation.
-The aim is to provide a broad understanding of the evolving needs and behaviours in the apparel industry in Bangladesh and beyond, and to catalyze cross-industry conversations on future-of-work related business innovations.
-The conference will shed important insights on how to smoothen the transition in Bangladesh from an industry, human and gender perspective.
+During the spring 2021 H&M Foundation and BRAC arranged a global virtual conference, bringing together relevant stakeholders in the RMG sector to foster communication, collaboration and co-creation.
+The aim was to provide a broad understanding of the evolving needs and behaviours in the apparel industry in Bangladesh and beyond, and to catalyze cross-industry conversations on future-of-work related business innovations.
+The conference genereated important insights on how to smoothen the transition in Bangladesh from an industry, human and gender perspective.